25 Highest-Paying Trade Jobs (Official U.S. Labor Data)

 What’s the fastest trade to learn?

-Electrician, HVAC technician, and welding careers can often be started in less than a year with certification or apprenticeship.
+Electrician, HVAC technician, and welding careers can often be started in less than a year with certification or short apprenticeship programs.
+Their median pay sits below this top-25 list, but they remain among the most accessible entry points into the trades.

 Do I need a college degree to get a trade job?

-No. Most trade jobs require a high school diploma and specialized training or certification—not a bachelor’s degree.
+No. Most trade jobs require a high school diploma and specialized training or certification, not a bachelor’s degree.
+Some roles on this list do call for a postsecondary certificate or an associate degree.

 Are trade jobs still in demand?